henryyuhsiufeng/NotesOnMERN/GeneralOverview.md

 * In express, there are route handlers that would deal with things such as authenticity of a user or another that would log out a user.
 Express would figure out which appropriate route handler to send that certain response to.
 * The route handlers would process the incomeing request and generate a response that would be sent back to the node process.
 * Node after getting the response from the route handler would "res" or respond to the incoming HTTP request.

+# Requests
+- get:     Get info
+- post:    Send info
+- app put: Update all the properties of something
+- delete:  Delete something
+- patch:   Update one or two properties of something